-The baseline information identifies current sustainability issues and problems in the Plan Review area to be addressed and provides a basis for predicting and monitoring the effects of implementing the document.
+The baseline information identifies current sustainability issues and problems in the Plan area to be addressed and provides a summary of those themes which provide the basis for predicting and monitoring the effects of implementing the document.
 To ensure the data collected within this annex was relevant and captured the full range of sustainability issues, it was categorised under 13 thematic topics.
 They cover all the topics referred to in Annex 1(f) of the SEA Directive and follow the order of: